pulumi/pulumi-hugo/themes/default/content/blog/crosswalk-for-aws-1-0/index.md

 One of our guiding lights for Pulumi has always been to help organizations to scale up the complexity, capability, and richness of what they can build in the cloud, and in specific on the AWS platform.
 AWS offers an enormous number of powerful building block services, and organizations can stitch those building blocks together in countless ways to accomplish their needs.
 Pulumi brings a variety of software engineering tools to bear to help with this - rich programming languages, IDE productivity, testing, policy, and fast iteration.
 But none is more important than Pulumi’s focus on enabling the creation of [reusable infrastructure components](https://www.pulumi.com/docs/intro/concepts/resources/components/) - higher level components that provide their own API interface built from the powerful building blocks of the underlying cloud resources.

-The Crosswalk for AWS libraries offer components that help address many of the most common use cases we’ve seen AWS users need to tackle - configuring the many components of their VPC network setup, running containers on Amazon ECS and Fargate, configuring a fully featured and production ready Amazon EKS Cluster, and setting up the infrastructure and functions needed as part of a Serverless architecture.
+The Crosswalk for AWS libraries offer components that help address many of the most common use cases we’ve seen AWS users need to tackle - configuring the many components of their VPC network setup, running containers on Amazon ECS and Fargate, configuring a fully featured and production ready Amazon EKS Cluster, and setting up the infrastructure and functions needed as part of a serverless architecture.
 All with just a few lines of code that offers AWS best practices out of the box, while offering the ability to scale up into the full features of the AWS platform.

 ## Crosswalk for AWS 1.0